Add location data and mapping visuals to business applications and solutions

 Put location intelligence to work for your enterprise

-Azure Maps is a suite of geospatial services that help organisations easily incorporate location-based data into web and mobile solutions.
-Use location and map data to generate insights, inform data-driven decisions, enhance security and improve customer experiences.
+Azure Maps is a suite of geospatial services that help organizations easily incorporate location-based data into web and mobile solutions.
+Use location and map data to generate insights, inform data-driven decisions, enhance security, and improve customer experiences.

 Transform your business with location insights

-Create business opportunities with location-aware web and mobile apps using a comprehensive set of geospatial services, APIs and SDKs.
-Discover new ways to collect and analyse data, enable business agility, increase your ROI, and drive improved operational efficiency and security by tapping into the Microsoft Cloud.
+Create business opportunities with location-aware web and mobile apps using a comprehensive set of geospatial services, APIs, and SDKs.
+Discover new ways to collect and analyze data, enable business agility, increase your ROI, and drive improved operational efficiency and security by tapping into the Microsoft Cloud.